fede1712/Final-Project/README.md

 # Tricycle Project

 ## Project Description
-Web application for online commerce for the sale of electric designer bicycles.
+Market place application for electric design bicycles.

 ## SET UP   🚀

-First we have to download the dependencies for the application to work.
-We will have to download the dependencies of both the backend (server) and the frontend (client).
-We enter through the console in the client or server folder, and we launch the following command:
+Through the terminal, go to the server folder and download the necessary dependencies.
+Then go to the client folder and download the corresponding dependencies.
+To do this, just run the following command in the terminal in each folder:
 ```
 npm install
 ```